BattMoTeam/BattMo-gui/paper/paper.md

 ### BattMo GUI

 The frontend is Python-based and developed using the Streamlit framework.
-Streamlit was chosen because it is easy to use and does not require experience with JavaScript and CSS, while still offering the flexibility needed for BattMoApp.
+Streamlit was chosen due to its user-friendly framework, which greatly accelerates the development process.
 The backend, also written in Python, supports the frontend's functionality.
 The database that supports both the frontend and backend is created using the sqlite3 Python package.

 ### BattMo API

+The API runs the Julia package BattMo.
 Integrating Julia, a pre-compiled language, with Python, a runtime language, to form a smoothly running and stable application turned out to be complex.
 Therefore, a Julia-based API was created and containerized within a separate Docker container, isolating it from the BattMo GUI.
 This separation ensures that the Julia and Python components do not interfere with each other.
 The framework used for creating the API is Genie.
 Within the BattMo API's docker image a system image of BattMo's pre-compilation is created to ensure an instantanious API response.

 # Examples

-The following figures show screenshots of the 'Simulation' page and the 'Results' page of the application.
-On the 'Simulation' page, the input parameters can be defined, the cell geometry can be visualized, and a simulation can be initiated.
-On the 'Results' page, the results of the simulation can be visualized using the predefined plots.
-For the shown results in figure \autoref{fig:results}, two simulations were run using the default parameters sets from Chen et al. One with smaller negative and positive electrode coating thicknesses, and one with bigger negative and positive electrode coating thicknesses.
+The following figures display screenshots of the application's 'Simulation' and 'Results' pages.
+On the 'Simulation' page, users can define input parameters, visualize their cell geometry, and initiate a simulation.
+The 'Results' page then allows for the visualization of simulation outcomes using predefined plots.
+In \autoref{fig:results}, the results of two simulations are visualized to show an example.
+The two simulations were conducted using the default parameter sets from Chen et al., with the electrode coating thicknesses varied to illustrate a comparison of results.
+Both pages also present key indicators of the battery cell, such as capacities, cell energy, and round-trip efficiency.

 ![A screenshot of the Simulation page. \label{fig:simulation}](BattMo_Simulation.png)